-Annual Leave will be 25 working days.
+Annual Leave will be 29 working days, rising to 30 days after 5 years' service.
 This is exclusive of public holidays.

 Pension

 The LSRA is a Public Service Body and a relevant authority for the Single Public Service Pension Scheme (SPS).
 Persons employed by the LSRA will become members of the SPS.